-OSHA does not have standards specific to automated external defibrillators (AEDs).
-However, exposures to first-aid hazards are addressed in specific standards for the general industry.
+OSHA standards do not specifically address automated external defibrillators (AEDs).
+However exposures to first-aid hazards are addressed in specific OSHA standards for the general industry.

 AEDs in the Workplace

 Provided information regarding occupational risk factors and the use of AEDs in the workplace.

 - Working conditions that do not pose a risk of serious harm.

 - Receive information and training (in a language and vocabulary the worker understands) about workplace hazards, methods to prevent them, and the OSHA standards that apply to their workplace.

 - Review records of work-related injuries and illnesses.